prahladmehta1996/SalesReport/README.md

 attributes.
 Do your own research and come up with your findings.

 Tools Used:
-Power BI Desktop
+●Power BI Desktop
-Power Query
+●Power Query
-MS Excel
+●MS Excel
-DAX language
+●DAX language